12 Questions to Ask When Leasing Office Space

-Coworking Compass – When searching for coworking spaces on their website, you can filter for preferred amenities like conference rooms, snacks, bike storage, standing desks, phone booths, and more.
+Coworking Compass – When searching for space on their website, you can filter for preferred amenities like conference rooms, snacks, bike storage, standing desks, phone booths, and more.

-The Yard – With office spaces in locations from Lincoln Square down to the Lower East Side, The Yard offers coworking memberships for just $275/month.
+The Yard – With New York office spaces in locations from Lincoln Square down to the Lower East Side, The Yard offers coworking memberships for just $275/month.

 KettleSpace – A power outlet at every workspace and unlimited snacks are among the perks to be found for coworkers who utilize any one of KettleSpace’s several locations in Manhattan and Brooklyn.

 Green Desk – Boasting over 5,000 desks in great locations in Brooklyn and Long Island City, Green Desk is an affordable, environmentally-friendly New York coworking company that uses renewable energy sources, recycled building materials, energy efficient fixtures, and green cleaning supplies.

 If you already use WeWork but find that one of these other space options is more suited to you or your company (or you simply want to move to a more traditional office space), you may need to learn how to cancel WeWork membership.
 The best way to do it is by going in person to the Community Bar at your WeWork location during business hours.
 You can find more information on how to cancel WeWork membership here.